Services

 If you are unable to attend church – e.g. because of illness, work commitments, or caring responsibilities – you might wish to use some or all of the Reader’s Services shown below, together with the texts provided for each day, as part of your daily prayers.

-SATURDAY 22nd FEBRUARY 2025
+SATURDAY 29th MARCH 2025

-Sunday of the Last Judgement (Eve)
+Fourth Sunday of Great Lent (Eve)

 19:00 Vespers